johnkerl/miller/go/README.md

 * The quoted-DKVP feature from [issue 266](https://github.com/johnkerl/miller/issues/266) will be easily addressed.
 * String/number-formatting issues in [issue 211](https://github.com/johnkerl/miller/issues/211), [issue 178](https://github.com/johnkerl/miller/issues/178), [issue 151](https://github.com/johnkerl/miller/issues/151), and [issue 259](https://github.com/johnkerl/miller/issues/259) will be fixed during the Go port.
 * I think some DST/timezone issues such as [issue 359](https://github.com/johnkerl/miller/issues/359) will be easier to fix using the Go datetime library than using the C datetime library
 * The code will be easier to read and, I hope, easier for others to contribute to.
+What this means is it should be quicker and easier to add new features to Miller -- after the development-time cost of the port itself is paid, of course.

 # Efficiency of the Go port